Some splitting and rigidity results for sub-static spaces: Introduction

 where $S_{\Sigma_i}$ is the scalar curvature of $\Sigma_i$ and \(\kappa_i\) is the restriction of \(|\nabla u|\) to \(\Sigma_i\), named the surface gravity of $\Sigma_i$.
 Furthermore, equality implies that \(M\) is a round hemisphere and, consequently, that \(l = 1\), i.e., \(\Sigma\) is connected.
 Chrusciel's inequality is a key step to prove an important rigidity result in dimension \(m = 3\): \begin{theorem}[Boucher, Gibbons, and Horowitz \cite{BGH}; Shen \cite{sh}] Let \((M^3, g, u)\) be a compact oriented vacuum static triple with connected boundary and scalar curvature $6$.
 Then the area of \(\partial M\) satisfies the inequality

 Moreover, equality holds if and only if \((M^3, g)\) is isometric to the standard hemisphere. \end{theorem}

+In the vacuum static case, this kind of inequalities were considered and extended in several directions.
+Among the results, we quote a gap phenomenon for the boundary area in \cite[Theorem C]{ambrozio}, as well as refined area bounds relating to the virtual mass in \cite[Theorems 1.4 and 1.5]{borghini}.
 For general sub-static triples, we prove a family of inequalities extending \eqref{crus}, depending on a parameter $b$.
-The inequalities are a consequence of some Shen's type identities which may have independent interest.
+The inequalities are a consequence of some identities in the spirit of Robinson’s \cite{robinson} and Shen's \cite{sh}, which may have independent interest.
 We obtain the following extension of \eqref{crus}: